crangel6/hello-world/README.md

 # hello-world
 First project for cr6
 Hey!
-This is my second time using GitHub, so please be patient if you find any mistake here :p
+This is my second-b time using GitHub, so please be patient if you find any mistake here :p